We are continuing our programme of safety inspections in cemeteries across the Scottish Borders.

 There is also a re-instatement programme for sunken graves and a rolling programme for the period of time after a burial to reinstate a level surface on grave.
 The current timescale is one month after internment, again after three months and thereafter the programme of re-instatement is reactive.

 There are rules governing the cemetery such as:

 - notice of burial

 There is no specific restraint under Scottish law, to stop a person setting aside a part of their land as a family burial place.

 Planning ahead for your own funeral can help to keep costs down and give family and friends peace of mind that they are following your wishes.

-This leaflet explores some of the choices you can make, and offers a chance to record your wishes.
+Find out some of the choices you can make, and record your wishes on our website.